 The scroll wheel may feel stiff or jumpy when scrolling, or the middle button on the wheel may not work.
 This is often caused by a worn-out encoder or lack of lubrication in the wheel’s bearings.

-Using our online mouse test tool is very simple and only requires three easy steps.
+Using this mouse click test is simple and only takes three quick steps.

 Access the test page by opening this webpage.
 No registration or login is required, and no software or plugins need to be downloaded or installed.
 All testing functions can be completed directly in your browser.